typography-interaction-2526/typography-interaction-2526.github.io/content/topic/everything/index.md

 	@caption="The original sketch of ARPANET (*Advanced Research Projects Agency Network*)."
 	@citation="https://www.scientificamerican.com/gallery/early-sketch-of-arpanets-first-four-nodes/"
 	@source="arpanet.png"
+	style="--lines: 16"
 	>
 </figure>

 By 1969, computer nodes connected the Stanford Research Institute, UCLA, UCSB and the University of Utah—developed by the Defense Department’s *Advanced Research Project Agency* (ARPA).

+Over the following decade, [ARPANET](https://www.britannica.com/topic/ARPANET) would grow to include other cities in the US.
+It had its first expansion outside the States in 1973, with connections to the UK and Norway.
+Slowly, similar commercial and academic networks were developing alongside, each with their own communication protocols.

 <figure
 	@caption="The growth of ARPANET into the 1970s."